iterative/dvc.org/content/docs/use-cases/model-registry.md

 A **model registry** is a central catalog for data artifacts produced in multiple data science projects.
 Models can be discovered, audited, shared, tested, and deployed from here.
-DVC enables these features on the Git ecosystem, reducing friction between development and operations.
-Other tools from [Iterative](https://iterative.ai/) provide more advanced features and better usability.
+DVC works on top of Git to enable these capabilities on your existing ecosystem.
+And other tools from [Iterative](https://iterative.ai/) can provide further advanced features and better usability as well.

 ![](/img/ml_model_registry_placement.jpg) _A common placement for model
 registries is between development and applications.
 See also [Data Registries]._